itstayyabniazi/Electronic-Voting-Machine/README.md

 # Electronic-Voting-Machine

-Simply, you have to run the "main.py" file. <br>
+EVM are specialized devices used in elections to securely and efficiently capture and count votes.
+They serve as a modern alternative to traditional paper ballots,aiming to enhance the electoral process.  <br>
+Simply, you have to run the "main.py" file.
 Its has a Graphical User Interferance, so will show the Menu. <br>
 The system have following Entities;
 - Admin
 - Candidate